-Justice questioned in Death and The Maiden
+Justice questioned in Death and the Maiden

 This role represents the dictatorship.
 However, the audience wrestles with conflicting suggestions of his innocence.

-Baggallay’s raw emotion on stage shows a man fearing for his life, and evokes feelings of confusion within the audience.
+Baggallay’s raw emotion on stage suggests a man fearing for his life and evokes feelings of confusion within the audience.
 Is this man truly being held against his will by mistake or did he commit terrible crimes?
 Does he deserve such treatment?

 The mediator between the two is played by Todd Miller.